Screening to Intervention Report for Reading

 - Indications of the student’s progress monitoring scores (if available)

-- School, grade, class information
+- School, grade, and class information

 - Demographic Options - Filter your view of students by demographic information.